jacobcalvert/webphp/README.md

 want to have GET requests be valid on a certain handler, only define the get() method.
 If another HTTP verb is used to access that URL, the parent WebRequest class will return a 501 (Not Implemented) response, and your class will never be hit.

+### Features
+* Inheritable WebRequest class to provide basic API implementation quickly
+* Ability to force SSL on a URL map

 ### Issues